ferdinandurban/itodolist/README.md

 itodolist
 =========

-a Windows Azure iOS demo app
+just simple demo application how to use Windows Azure cloud with iOS application.